Conker's Bad Fur Day: Writing and cultural references

 Conker's Bad Fur Day also satirises conventions of adventure and platform games, occasionally by breaking the fourth wall.
 Conker makes fun of how menial his missions are, and the villain's motivation of getting a table leg pokes at the shallow premises of other games.
 Burt, a metal box in the "Barn Boys" chapter that stands in place for most of the level, is only there to open a gate, which pokes fun at characters in other games only there to be communicated with for the player to achieve other tasks.
 The explanation for why floating chocolate bars exist makes fun of floating collect-able items in other games where why they float is not established.
 The death sequences, where Conker encounters a skeleton named Gregg, was an attempt to make logical the concept of multiple lives.
 The bosses also take four hits to kill, a twist on the typical three in other video games.

 Certain story elements, although not spoofing material, took influence from the works of Monty Python.
-"The Milk Thing", a running gag where the Panther King has to be resisted from masturbating, was inspired by a joke just as "trivial and banal" in a skit on Monty Python's Flying Circus (1969–1974) titled "Blancmange Playing Tennis", while a cow was based on the feminine guard character in Monty Python and the Holy Grail (1975).
+"The Milk Thing", a running gag where the Panther King has to be restrained from masturbating, was inspired by a joke just as "trivial and banal" in a skit on Monty Python's Flying Circus (1969–1974) titled "Blancmange Playing Tennis", while a cow was based on the feminine guard character in Monty Python and the Holy Grail (1975).
 The fart noise segment of "Uncle Fucka" from South Park: Bigger, Longer, and Uncut (1999) was the inspiration for a level theme (named "Poo")'s arrangement consisting of fart noises.
 Some characters were based on real-life people the developers encountered.
 Birdy the scarecrow was based on a bearded Rare developer, and Gregg the Grim Reaper was named after Gregg Mayles.
 The bee king was inspired by a "really scruffy" man Seavor encountered while walking on a street in Nottingham who screamed at him, "don't speak to me like that, in my country I am a king."